 So, one last thing to consider in during this divorce process.

 Most people imagine that they file a petition, do a little paperwork, and then they get an order from the court.
 It doesn’t actually work that way.

-It can be as little as 60 days, but for us it usually takes about five months if we negotiate a settlement.
+It can be as little as 60 days, but for us, it usually takes about five months if we negotiate a settlement.
 And I have seen trial cases take more than a year.
-On average in Texas I might say divorce cases last some eight months.
+On average in Texas, I might say divorce cases last some eight months.

 Your case will have its own timeline based on how complicated things are, but the thing to note is that you won’t be making things up as you go during that time.
 As soon as you file the petition, you can ask the court for temporary orders that will set the rules during the waiting period.
-That generally means that at the beginning you will have a little mini-trial to bring evidence and ask for financial support and rules with regards to the children.
+That generally means that at the beginning you will have a little mini-trial to bring evidence and ask for financial support and rules with regard to the children.